There is a growing demand for skilled underwater welders.

 Underwater dry welding involves creating dry enclosures underwater around the weld area.
 A chamber has air pumped in to create a workspace.
 So the diver to work in a properly pressurized air to create a weld.

-An underwater welder must first receive formal instruction from an approved school or program.
+A welder underwater must first receive formal instruction from an approved school or program.

 The American Welding Society sets requirements for certification.
-Additionally, the welder must complete a commercial diver’s certification/licensing program.
+Additionally, the welder must complete a commercial diver certification/licensing program.
 This career calls for a large amount of training.